 This action uses the Motion blur filter to make your photo look blurry.

 Move the filter slider to your taste to modify the intensity of the effect.
-Your settings are stored in a smart filter below the "Photo" layer.
-You can go back anytime and double click the "Motion Blur" smart filter to modify your settings:
+The blurred copy is stored as a new layer, above the "Photo" layer.

 2.4.2.
 The other aging effects